mkirby42/Electrolysis/docs/phase_1.md

 - Compression
 - The art of writing efficient programs

+- [ ] The Art of Writing Efficient Programs Chapter 4: Memory Architecture and Performance
+- [ ] The Art of Writing Efficient Programs Chapter 5: Threads, Memory, and Concurrency
-Deliverable: Low latency data pipeline for sensor readings with optimized memory allocation
+- [ ] Deliverable: Low latency data pipeline for sensor readings with optimized memory allocation

 ### Week 4
 Objective: Set up real time data streaming from ESP32 to a server & dashboard